lamnhan066/dmg/README.md

 A Flutter package that helps you create, sign, notarize, and staple a .DMG with a single command.

-# Features
+## Features

-- Easy to use: Streamline the entire process with one command.
+- **Easy to use**: Streamline the entire process with one command
+- **Comprehensive**: Handles building, signing, notarizing, and stapling
+- **Error handling**: Robust error handling with detailed logging
-- Security: Ensures your .DMG files are signed and notarized as per Apple's requirements.
+- **Security**: Ensures your .DMG files are signed and notarized as per Apple's requirements
+- **Flexible**: Supports custom settings, license files, and build configurations

 ## Requirements